kacperpoluszejko/Computational-simulations-of-nanoscale-systems/README.md

 This repository contains a collection of programs and analyses related to simulations of nanoscale systems, developed as part of a Master’s degree program in **Technical Physics** (specialization: **Computational Physics**).

 The projects address problems from the field of quantum mechanics — therefore, all assignments and solutions are formulated within the formalism of quantum mechanics, and most of them involve numerical solutions of the Schrödinger equation.
-The first five projects were written in pure Python, while the remaining ones make use of the [KWANT](https://kwant-project.org/) package.
+The first five projects were written in pure Python, while the remaining ones make use of the [KWANT](https://kwant-project.org/) package

 Each project includes:
 - A detailed exercise description with supplementary literature